-- Provide professional appropriate care to patients. - Assess patient care needs, plan and implement nursing care procedures, evaluate patient progress and modify care plan as necessary. - Provide teaching to patients and their families. - Direct the work of nursing support staff using appropriate delegation and supervision skills.
+- Provide professional, appropriate care to patients. - Assess patient care needs, plan, and implement nursing care procedures, evaluate patient progress, and modify care plan, as necessary. - Provide teaching to patients and their families. - Direct the work of nursing support staff using appropriate delegation and supervision skills.

-No reprisal action shall be taken against any Worldwide employee who reports instances of patient rights violations or patient abuse, neglect, or exploitation to the appropriate authorities.
+No reprisal action shall be taken against any Worldwide employee for reporting patient rights violations, abuse, neglect, or exploitation to the appropriate authorities.